-- how the project will affect your current activities during its delivery and on completion.
-Tell us how you will ensure you have the capacity to carry it out successfully and operate the assets in the longer term - how the project will: - o address quality, be fit for purpose and meet users' needs - o minimise any negative environmental impact - o achieve value for money - o improve access and consider inclusive design, where relevant.
+- how the project will contribute to the implementation of your equality and diversity policy and action plan - how the project will affect your current activities during its delivery and on completion.
+Tell us how you will ensure you have the capacity to carry it out successfully and operate the assets in the longer term - how the project will: - address quality, be fit for purpose and meet users' needs - minimise any negative environmental impact - achieve value for money

+• improve access and consider inclusive design, where relevant.
 If an access audit has been completed, tell us which recommendations will be implemented and the rationale for excluding any of the recommendations from the project

-(Capital requirements sets out our expectations on environmental responsibility, inclusivity and relevance, procurement and project quality)
+(Capital requirements (page 54) sets out our expectations on environmental responsibility, inclusivity and relevance, procurement and project quality)